Frankie and the Witch Fingers: 2018–2022: ZAM, Monsters Eating People Eating Monsters, lineup changes

+Since 2022: Data Doom, live albums, Trash Classic

 On October 21, 2022, the band released the 7" single "Electricide/Chalice", the first new material with Aguilar, as well as a music video for Electricide.
-On June 14, 2023, the band announced their new album "Data Doom" to be released on September 1 with the release of a new single, "Mild Davis", inspired by the jazz musician Miles Davis.
+On June 14, 2023, the band announced their new album Data Doom to be released on September 1 with the release of a new single, "Mild Davis", inspired by the jazz musician Miles Davis.
 Two more singles were released preceding Data Doom: "Futurephobic" on July 12 and "Empire" August 16.
 Music videos were released for all three singles.

-For Record Store Day on April 20, 2024, the band released the live album "Live At Levitation".
+For Record Store Day on April 20, 2024, the band released the live album Live at Levitation.
 The album is a recording of their performance at the Levitation 2022 festival in Austin, Texas.
 On September 25, 2024, the band released a new single, "Bonehead".
-A visualiser for the song was released on October 2, and another single, "i-Candy" was released on October 9.
-The two songs were released together as a double A-Side 7" single.
+A visualizer for the song was released on October 2, and another single, "i-Candy", was released on October 9.
+The two songs were released together as a double A-side 7" single.

 From March 11 to 15, 2025, the band played thirteen shows at thirteen different venues across Austin, Texas for SXSW 2025.
-Additionally on March 11, the band announced their new album "TRASH CLASSIC" to be released on June 6.
+On March 11, the band announced their new album Trash Classic to be released on June 6.
 Alongside the announcement, a new single "Economy" was released.
 The music video was released on March 13, and a second single, "Total Reset", was released on April 9 with a lyric video.

-For Record Store Day 2025 on April 12, the band released another live album, "Live at KEXP".
+For Record Store Day 2025 on April 12, the band released another live album, Live at KEXP.
 The album is a recording of their performance in the KEXP Gathering Space in Seattle on July 23, 2024.
-This performance also marks the unofficial return of Jon Modaff to the band, now playing synths rather than drums.
-On May 1, 2025, the band confirmed that Modaff is now an official member of the band, "We've grown a new limb.
+This performance marks the unofficial return of Jon Modaff to the band, playing synths rather than drums.
+On May 1, 2025, the band confirmed that Modaff is an official member of the band.
+"We've grown a new limb.
 His name's Jon... [he plays] synths, guitar, mystery gadgets... whatever's in reach.
 Now it's official.
 He's in the band".